Bits Through Deterministic Relay Cascades with Half-Duplex Constraint: Network Model and Information Flow

-\section{Network Model}
+\subsection{Network Model}

-We consider a discrete memoryless relay cascade as depicted in Fig.~\ref{fig:sys_model}.
-The underlying topology corresponds to a directed path graph in which each node is labeled by a distinct number from $\mathcal{V}=\{0,\dots,m\}$ with $m>0$.
-The integers $0$ and $m$ belong to source and sink, respectively, while all remaining integers $1$ to $m-1$ represent half-duplex constrained relays, i.~e. relays which cannot transmit and receive at the same time.
-The connectivity within the network is described by the set of edges $\mathcal{E}=\{(i,i+1):0\leq i \leq m-1\}$, i.e. the ordered pair $(i,i+1)$ represents the communications link from node $i$ to node $i+1$.
-The output of the $i$th node, which is the input to channel $(i,i+1)$ is denoted as $X_i$ and takes values on the alphabet $\mathcal{X}=\{0,\dots,q-1\} \cup \{\textrm{N}\}$ where $\mathcal{Q}=\{0,\dots,q-1\}$ denotes the $q$-ary transmission alphabet while ``N'' is meant to signify a channel use in which node $i$ is not transmitting.
-The input of the $i$th node, which is the output of channel $(i-1,i)$ is denoted as $Y_i$.
-Each message $w_0$, sent via multiple hops from node $0$ to $m$ at a transmission rate $R_0$, is uniformly drawn from the index set $\mathcal{W}_0=\left \{1,2,\dots,2^{nR_0}\right\}$ where $n$ is the block length of the coding scheme.
-Besides forwarding previously received information, an arbitrary but fixed number of relay nodes also act as sources, i.~e. each relay $v \in \mathcal{V}_s$ intends to transmit its own messages at rate $R_{\alpha(v)}$ from $\mathcal{W}_{\alpha(v)}=\left \{1,2,\dots,2^{nR_{\alpha(v)}}\right\}$ to the destination, where $\mathcal{V}_s$ summarizes all relays with their own messages and source node $0$.
-Note that the bijection $\alpha:\mathcal{V}_s\rightarrow \{0,\dots,|\mathcal{V}_s|-1\}$ numbers the elements of $\mathcal{V}_s$ according to the order in which they appear in the cascade.
-Again, the transmission involves a multi-hop scheme since the information flow associated with a particular message $w_{\alpha(v)} \in \mathcal{W}_{\alpha(v)}$ has to pass all nodes between the corresponding (relay) source~$v$ and the destination.
+Consider the discrete memoryless relay cascade as depicted in Fig.~\ref{fig:sys_model}.
+The underlying topology corresponds to a directed path graph in which each node is labeled by a distinct number from $\mathcal{V}=\{0,\dots,m\}$ with $m>1$.
+The integers $0$ and $m$ belong to the first source and the sink, respectively, while all remaining integers $1$ to $m-1$ represent half-duplex constrained relays, i.e. relays which cannot transmit and receive at the same time.
+The connectivity within the network is described by the set of edges $\mathcal{E}=\{i \times (i+1):0\leq i \leq m-1\}$, i.e. the ordered pair $i \times (i+1)$ represents the communications link from node $i$ to node $i+1$.
+The output of the $i$th node, which is the input to channel $i \times (i+1)$ is denoted as $X_i$ and takes values on the alphabet $\mathcal{X}=\{0,\dots,q-1\} \cup \{\textrm{N}\}$ where $\mathcal{Q}=\{0,\dots,q-1\}$ denotes the $q$-ary transmission alphabet while ``N'' is meant to signify a channel use in which node~$i$ is not transmitting.
+The input of the $i$th node, which is the output of channel $(i-1) \times i$ is denoted as $Y_i$ and is given by